hooamay/GhostLAN/README.md

 ## 🚧 Disclaimer

 This tool is meant for **educational and ethical use only**.
-Misuse in academic environments (e.g., for cheating) is strongly discouraged.
-Be responsible.
+Misuse in academic environments (e.g., for cheating or bypassing school policies) is strongly discouraged.
+Be responsible and use it with integrity.

 ---